202ecommerce/security-advisories/docs/kb/pages/sensitive_data_disclosure.md

 Moreover, it’s recommended to check the type of files and mime type.

-## Deny any none-useful file extensions
+## Deny any none useful file extensions

 The easiest way to deny none useful is to add in the root directory of your module this htaccess file.